First take whole wheat flour, salt and oil in a mixing bowl or pan. Mix very well.

 Flip once more and roast till the paratha is evenly cooked and has golden blisters on top.

-Serve beetroot paratha hot. you can also stack them in roti basket and later serve warm.
-Serve them for breakfast with a side accompaniment of a sweet mango pickle.
-You can also serve with some butter or curd.
+Serve beetroot paratha hot or warm.
+You can also stack them in roti basket and later serve warm.
+Serve them for breakfast or lunch with a side accompaniment of a sweet mango pickle.
+You can also serve with some butter or curd or have them plain with a cup of tea.